rlacher/sort-benchmark-cli/README.md

 ## Benchmark Results

-- Strong positive correlation between runtime and perfored swaps.
+- Strong positive correlation between runtime and performed data write operations.
 - Swaps to verify theoretical complexity and inherent efficiency of algorithm.
 It is a hardware and environment-independent measure.

 ## License